close

 Words: 818|Pages: 2|5 min read

-There is certainly complex and longstanding relationship between World Heritage and tourism.
-As tourism being mentioned only once amongst the 38 articles of the 1972 “Convention Concerning the Protection of the World cultural and natural Heritage” (UNESCO 1972) it has been very true in the day-to-day practice of site management as well as long underpinned how World Heritage Sites are perceived, encountered and experienced in the wider social and political perspectives.
-More than over 40 years and more since the Convention, consideration of tourism as an active variable in the production and consumption of World Heritage has shifted from being implicit, to being ever-more explicit in both policy and practice.
+There is certainly a complex and longstanding relationship between World Heritage and tourism.
+Although tourism is mentioned only once among the 38 articles of the 1972 “Convention Concerning the Protection of the World Cultural and Natural Heritage” (UNESCO, 1972), it has been significantly impactful in the day-to-day practice of site management.
+It has long underpinned how World Heritage Sites are perceived, encountered, and experienced in broader social and political perspectives.
+More than 40 years since the Convention, the consideration of tourism as an active variable in the production and consumption of World Heritage has shifted from being implicit to becoming ever-more explicit in both policy and practice.

-The existence of entanglements between tourism and World Heritage are in evidence across the marketing and communication network that pervade the developed and developing world.
-Many kinds of destinations, whether it is national or regional scale, privilege “World Heritage” amongst their inventories of attractions to visit, in action of genuine pride of nation but also in the knowledge that they carry an additional appeal for the tourist market.
-The tour operators devise their routes and itineraries to include World Heritage Sites as highlights and there are operators that specialized in packaging World Heritage sites as its centered itineraries.
-The British-based company Hurlingham Travel offers what it presents as the “World’s Most Expensive Vacation” (at $1.5 million) to see all of the World Heritage Sites in “luxury”, cutting through some 157 countries.
-The United Nations Educational Scientific and Cultural Organization (UNESCO) itself plays to realities of the iconic role of World Heritage Sites in national tourism marketing campaigns and frequently carries advertisements for country destinations in its World Heritage Magazine that frame world heritage sites and landscape not only as having particular values and that require protection, but as travel worth place for tourists to visit.
-UNESCO is caught up in the dilemma of promoting World Heritage Sites whilst at the same time seeking their protection from the excesses of tourism.
-In 2008 for instance UNESCO collaborated in the publication of the popular promotional guide 1001 Historic Sites You Must See Before You Die (Cavendish 2008), which while offering a Preface by the then Director-General of UNESCO, Koichiro Matsuura warning of the dangers of poorly managed tourism, nonetheless provided a highly visible promotional message.
-Guide-books similarly give prominence to World Heritage in their prescriptive narratives of destinations.
+The entanglements between tourism and World Heritage are evident across the marketing and communication networks that pervade both the developed and developing world.
+Many kinds of destinations, whether on a national or regional scale, privilege “World Heritage” among their inventories of attractions to visit, acting from genuine national pride but also from the knowledge that these sites carry additional appeal for the tourist market.
+Tour operators devise routes and itineraries to include World Heritage Sites as highlights, and there are operators that specialize in packaging World Heritage sites as their centered itineraries.
+The British-based company Hurlingham Travel offers what it presents as the “World’s Most Expensive Vacation” (at $1.5 million) to see all of the World Heritage Sites in “luxury,” cutting through some 157 countries.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) itself plays into the realities of the iconic role of World Heritage Sites in national tourism marketing campaigns and frequently carries advertisements for country destinations in its World Heritage Magazine.
+These advertisements frame World Heritage sites and landscapes not only as having particular values requiring protection but also as travel-worthy places for tourists to visit.
+UNESCO is caught up in the dilemma of promoting World Heritage Sites while simultaneously seeking their protection from the excesses of tourism.
+In 2008, for instance, UNESCO collaborated in the publication of the popular promotional guide 1001 Historic Sites You Must See Before You Die (Cavendish, 2008), which, while offering a preface by the then Director-General of UNESCO, Koichiro Matsuura, warning of the dangers of poorly managed tourism, nonetheless provided a highly visible promotional message.
+Guidebooks similarly give prominence to World Heritage in their prescriptive narratives of destinations.

 Image of Dr. Charlotte Jacobson